introducing vagabon: the new york songwriter breaking down the barriers of indie | read | i-D

 Just try and put Lætitia Tamko, aka Vagabon, in a box.
-Operating out of a scene that is, let's face it, about 99% Caucasian/male, the Cameroon-born, New York-raised songwriter makes a thrillingly unclassifiable rock not typically associated with young women of colour.
-What's more she does it all with a natural inclusiveness so lacking in a world of indie snobbery ("How many indie fans does it take to screw in a light bulb?" goes the old joke.
+Operating out of a scene that is, let's face it, about 99% Caucasian/male, the Cameroon-born, New York-raised songwriter makes the kind of thrillingly unclassifiable rock not typically associated with young women of color.
+What's more she does it all with a natural inclusiveness that's so lacking in a world of indie snobbery ("How many indie fans does it take to screw in a light bulb?" goes the old joke.
 Answer: "You mean, you don't know?").

-Lætitia's been recording as Vagabon since 2014 -- building on lo-fi demos to release her brilliant full-length album, Infinite Worlds, earlier this year -- now she's in London, performing at Electrowerkz this Thursday, and taking her show on the road to Bristol, Manchester and Nottingham, as part of Dot to Dot at the weekend.
-If you haven't booked your tickets yet, here's everything you need to know...
+Lætitia's been recording as Vagabon since 2014 — building on lo-fi demos to release her brilliant full-length album, Infinite Worlds, earlier this year.
+Here's everything you need to know about the budding artist.

 Hello Vagabon, how would you describe what you do for a living?